bestcolour/site/_posts/2023-11-26-FlyWhereAh-ProjectPost.markdown

 <br>

 ### Data Processing - Dijkstra Algorithm
-Although not handled by me, the Dijkstra also plays a huge role in our application by allowing the user to find the shortest air travel route (regardless of cost) from one airport to another.
+Although not handled by me, the Dijkstra also plays a huge role in our application by allowing the user to find the shortest air travel route distance (regardless of cost or time) from one airport to another.

 <br>